modx-pro/Docs/docs/en/01_Components/29_WebDAV.md

-WebDAVMediaSource is a network media source for MODx Revolution.
+WebDAVMediaSource is a network media source for MODX Revolution.

 Supported operations: